vedant-gupta-ai/LGG-Segmentation-using-Brain-MRI-Scans/README.md

-# Deep Learning based LGG-Segmentation using Brain MRI Scans
+# Deep Learning based LGG Segmentation using Brain MRI Scans

 Motivation: Low-grade gliomas (LGGs) are a diverse group of primary brain tumors that often arise in young, otherwise healthy patients and generally have an indolent course with longer-term survival in comparison with high-grade gliomas.
 Treatment options include observation, surgery, radiation, chemotherapy, or a combined approach, and management is individualized based on tumor location, histology, molecular profile, and patient characteristics.
 Moreover, in this type of brain tumor with a relatively good prognosis and prolonged survival, the potential benefits of treatment must be carefully weighed against potential treatment-related risks.
 Models for automated segmentation of Low Grade Gliomas in brain MRI scans